cosmicexplorer/CytoTools/README.md

     - sometimes populations go to 0, so currently we add a little offset so numbers don't blow up
         - see if there's an alternative, this is probs fine
 - line graph of change as well
+- result of getPopStats magic is like: `list(df_pre, df_3wk, df_12wk, df_6m)`
+    - get pair of population and some ancestor of it (e.g. B_cells  -> Live Leukocytes) which has greatest change from pre -> 6m (meaning just abs or pos value)
+    - get line graph of relative concentrations for each `pop -> immediate parent` pair over x = (pre, 3wk, 12wk, 6m) time span
+        - by patient, also median of all

 # part 3
+- *same thing as part 1 but with MEM instead of EMD*
 - run MEM on specified populations
     - with "all cells all patients" as ref pop
     - run it with same scale for all patients so they're comparable